There are hundreds of edible flowers you can grow in your garden. However, you must be 110% sure they’re edible before you eat them!

 N.B.
 Never use pesticides or chemicals on plants you intend to eat.

-This little kit seems to have everything you need to grow your own gourmet flowers.
+I found this little kit on Amazon and it seems to have everything you need to grow your own gourmet flowers.
+I haven’t tried it yet!